Frequently Asked Questions

 What happens if I am a close contact?

-A health official will reach out to you to notify you regarding your status as a Close Contact.
 You may be required to quarantine and to monitor yourself for symptoms depending on your vaccination status, and the extent of your contact.
-If you are identified as a Close Contact and live off campus, you may not come onto campus.
+If you are required to quarantine, someone from the College will contact you.
+If you are not required to quarantine you will receive information via email on how to proceed..

 If you have any questions on quarantine, please see the FAQ for quarantine.